bainsA/credit-risk-classification/README.md

 A summary: Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company.
 If you don’t recommend the model, justify your reasoning.

 I would recommend the machine learning model since it has a balanced accuracy score of 96.8% in predicting the probability a borrower would be able to repay the loan amount.

+In this Challenge, you’ll use various techniques to train and evaluate a model based on loan risk.
+You’ll use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.